ciruitbuilder/4-Bit-Serial-Communication-System/README.md

    the objective of this basic unit fo the mechanism is to, save binary 1 in a SR latch when clock goes low to high, save binary 0 in the SR latch when clock goes    high to low and pass the clock access to its next unit(by enabling its successive unit's tri state buffer and disabling its own).

-   these bits which are saved and change with time in the first SR latch(towards the left, lets call it latch A and the other on latch B) is used to enable the       tri state buffers of the parallel input bits
+   these bits which are saved (and change with time due to the clock) in the first SR latch(towards the left, lets call it latch A and the other on latch B) is       used to enable the tri state buffers of the parallel input bits. latch A is used to save the main bit, and latch B is used to save the "usage history" of the main bit, once the latch A is set, its designed so that it            automatically sets latch B, logically indicating latch A has already been set once, this information is later used by further logic circuit to disable its         clock and enable clock for its successive unit

+   the Q of latch A is connected to the main clock of the system through two tri state buffers, for setting both the latches at once when clock goes from low to      high.